0xPwny/Apkatshu/README.md

 ## USAGE :
 - JADX :

-./Apkatshu.sh JADX file.apk
+./Apkatshu.sh (JADX/jadx) file.apk

 - APKTOOL :

-./Apkatshu.sh APKTOOL file.apk
+./Apkatshu.sh (APKTOOL/apktool) file.apk

-**fixed** :
+- Searching For other keywords :
+  add specific keywords you want to look for them into config/custom.lst **fixed** :

-- add more regex to get more mails
+- more regex to get more mails
 - .smali for APKTOOL , and .java for JADX
 - hide JADX stderr
-- Modify Extractshu.py to support python3
+- Modifications to support python3
 - indentation errors
-- add more regex for ip address extraction and validation
+- more regex for ip address extraction and validation

 ## Special thanks @chmodxx , @b1337k , @ubernoob for their support